LeonardoPollina/ML_project_2/README.md

 Here you can find some of the models we tried.
 These models are defined using a single class called <code>MODEL_CLASS()</code>.
 According to the definition of its attributes, different models can be implemented.
 <ul>
     <li><b>nome_modello_finale.py:</b></li>
     This is our final model.
-DESCRIPTION?
+It consists on a VGG-like network with 2 classes in the final layer.
+The derivation of its architecture and its parameters is described in the report.
     <li><b>model_vgg_1_neuron.py:</b></li>
     This is an example of a model that has only one neuron in the output layer.
 The two main differences with the final model are the following: the returned label of the function <code>MinibatchGenerator(X,Y)</code> is binary and the F1-score is computed among the <code>metrics</code>.
     <li><b>model_RNN.py:</b></li>